eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsigndocumentApi.md

 Retrieve actionable elements for the Ezsigndocument

-Return the Ezsignsignatures that can be signed and Ezsignformfieldgroups that can be filled by the current user at the current step in the process
+Return the Ezsignsignatures that can be signed and Ezsignformfieldgroups that can be filled by the current user at the current step in the process.
+Major step overhaul.
+Endpoints that existed before version 1.3 do not allow you to combine forms and signatures in the same step.
+The step numbers are different from those indicated by endpoints added since version 1.3.
+This endpoint is compatible with endpoints that existed before 1.3 but are not compatible with those added since 1.3.

 ### Examples